MattiSG/WebServiceForm/README.md

 * `resetOnSuccess`: time (in milliseconds) before the form should be reset after a successful update, or false if the form should not be reset.
 Defaults to 0 (immediate reset).
 * `classes`: a hash containing the CSS classes to be applied to the form element.
 May contain:
 	- `reset`:	when the form is to be submitted.
 Defaults to none.
-	- `request`:	when the submission has been asked and a reply is being waited for.
+	- `submit`:	when the submission has been asked and a reply is being waited for.
 Defaults to "submitting".
 	- `success`:	when a successful reply has been received from the server.
 Defaults to "success".
 	- `failure`:	when an failure reply has been received from the server.
 Defaults to "failure".